 To all the application receiver to reconstruct the source packets, the application sender sets the redundancy for AL-FEC based on the end-to-end packet loss rate in the network.
 It is important to understand the overhead, i.e., the ratio of the number of repair packets to the number of source packets needed to meet a probability that the application receiver can reconsturct all the source packets.

 For a small number of source packets, the overhead can be significantly higher than the theoretical limit for the case of an infinite number of source packets (which is equal to p/(1-p), where p is the end-to-end packet loss rate).
 This is because in a realization of the random packet losses, the packet loss rate may be higher than p and this effect is more prominent when the number of source packets is smaller.
-To illustrate, consider an example where p=0.1%, 1% and 10%, and the probability of reconstructing all the source packets, denoated K, is set to 99.9%.
+To illustrate, consider an example where p=0.1%, 1% and 10%, and the probability of reconstructing all the source packets, denoted preconstruct, is set to 99.9%.
 The 10% represents the BLER without HARQ retransmission in typical implementations, and the 1% and 0.1% may represent the BLERs with HARQ retransmissions.
 Furthermore, it is assumed that the packet losses are independent, and each packet is sent in a separate transport block.
 The overhead (in percent) as a function of K is shown in Figure 5.4.2.x.
 For K=20, the overhead is 45%, and even as K increases to 100 the overhead still stays at 24%.
 In contrast, the theoretical limit is 11.1% (the red dashed line).
 The theoretical limit can be considered as the overhead needed to let the application receiver receive K packets on average.

 (a)